MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/connect-to-sql-server-when-system-administrators-are-locked-out.md

    > `Sqlcmd: Error: Microsoft ODBC Driver X for SQL Server : Login failed for user 'CONTOSO\BobD'.
 Reason: Server is in single user mode.
 Only one administrator can connect at this time..`

-1. **Mixed Mode (optional):** If your SQL Server is running in mixed authentication mode, you can also :
+1. **Mixed Mode (optional):** If your SQL Server is running in mixed authentication mode, you can also:
-    1. Grant a SQL login sysadmin access using.
+    1. Grant a SQL login Sysadmin role membership.
 Execute code such as the following to create a new SQL Server authentication login that is a member of the sysadmin fixed server role.
 Replace '************' with a strong password.

        ```Command Prompt
        sqlcmd.exe -E -S.\instancename -Q "CREATE LOGIN TempLogin WITH PASSWORD = '************'; ALTER SERVER ROLE sysadmin ADD MEMBER TempLogin; "